 Gearhub is Fernie’s favourite sports shop offering award wining service and the most diverse selection of high end rentals and new and used products, all at competitive prices.
-Open daily from 8am to 8pm, Downtown on 4th Street or call (250) 423-5555
+Open daily, Downtown on 4th Street or call (250) 423-5555

 The Montane Trail is a groomed multi-use trail that is one of Fernie’s most consistent snow biking trails.

 Island Lake Lodge is private property and catsking is their business.
 These are multi-use trails and everyone needs to be respectful of the landowner and other users.
 The trails at Island Lake Lodge are frequently groomed however snowcats and snowmobiles travel the road frequently.
 Enjoy their hospitality and beautiful nature!
 Download Island Lake usage overview here: Island Lake trail policy

 The trail system at Fernie Alpine Resort is multiuse.
 The terrain is hilly and forested and offers an excellent workout and wilderness adventure.
 It is groomed several times per week and generally is very busy with dog walkers, skate skater’s and classical cross country.